Many of us seem to be attracted to thick, curly lashes. However, too much of a good thing might not be so good for our eyes.

 It is little surprise, then, that scientists are looking for ways to permanently enhance eyelash length and thickness.

 In 2008, the United States Food and Drug Administration (FDA) approved an artificial version of prostaglandin F2alpha for treating eyelash deficiencies.
-Between February 2014 and January 2017, this product was prescribed to 271,829 U.S. adults.
+Between February 2014 and January 2017, this product was

 This drug has been shown to increase the length, thickness, and color of eyelashes.
 However, it is not without side effects.
 These include itchy eyes, darkening of the skin on the eyelid, and inflammation of the eye.